Pink-Dragon-Labs/DnGServer/readme.md

-# Dwarves and Giantes Server
+# Dwarves and Giants Server

 ## Building the Docker Image
 This only needs to be done the first time, and any subsequent time if ANY of the files or options change.